Home / Family Fun by Season / Fall Family Fun Guide / Fall’s Sweetest Tradition: Apple Picking Around Bucks County and Beyond

 2824 Limeport Pike, Coopersburg

 Located just 15 minutes north of Quakertown in Lehigh Valley, Hausman Fruit Farm offers pick your own apples during their apple and fall festival weekends, Saturdays and Sundays from 10-5 pm, while supplies last.
-To keep up with demand, the farm has recently planted even more trees to accommodate customers for future seasons!
 Follow them on their socials to see what varieties of apples are ready for picking.

 Phillips Farms

-Enjoy a day in the countryside just across the river from Kintnersville picking the freshest fruits, berries, vegetables, and flowers at one (or both!) of their pick your own locations.
-Entry and parking are free, but we they do charge a $5 minimum picking fee per person.
+Tucked away in Milford, New Jersey, Phillips Farm offers a charming apple-picking experience perfect for a fall day trip.
+With a wide variety of apples ripening throughout the season, visitors can stroll through scenic orchards and fill their baskets at their own pace.
+Entry and parking are free, but they do charge a $5 minimum picking fee per person.
 Pick you own is available Saturday and Sundays from 9 to 6 pm (last check-in is 5:30 pm).

 Rustic Valley Orchard